christoomey/your-first-vim-plugin/notes.md

   1b.
 Add ehcom debug statements, use `:messages` to review 1c.
 Temporarily export to global var
 2. Wrap it up
   - script local your function
   - create a command
   - package it up!

 Of note

-':h functions'
-system()
-learn-vimsript

 Build up open in chrome from 0